julienreszka/julienreszka/notes/10-Popular-Programming-Principles-DEBUNKED.md

 The mismatch created a time skew large enough to allow the Scud to be ½ kilometer off its computed location.
 This shows how not repeating yourself can lead to catastrophic consequences.

+#### Ariane flight V88 (1996) Code Reuse

+The Ariane 5 rocket failure in 1996 was attributed to a software error.
+The rocket swerved off course and exploded 40 seconds after liftoff due to an unhandled overflow/carryover during a 64-to-16-bit floating point to signed integer conversion.
+The module responsible for the exception was redundant at the time of the crash, and its function was related to alignment before lift-off, required to run for some time after lift-off with the previous version, Ariane 4.
+The code was reused from the Ariane 4 version and it resulted in a genuine disaster.

+It was not the only reason why the rocket failed but it is one of the reasons.
+See also: [Ariane flight V88 (1996) Requirements Error](10-Popular-Programming-Principles-DEBUNKED.md#ariane-flight-v88-1996-requirements-error)

 ### Real life example of the how WET results in amazing achievements

 #### Google